padunk/react-tanning/README.md

 This template is based on Vite React basic template.

-This template is using TanStack:
+This template is using [TanStack](https://tanstack.com):

 - Router
 - Query
+- Form
 - Table
-- Form

 Code in form.lazy.tsx and table.lazy.tsx is from TanStack Stackblitz example.

+Easily remove any TanStack that is not your stack.

 ## Expanding the ESLint configuration